smeghen/clubplanner/README.md

 * [Git](https://git-scm.com/) - Git is used for the version control of changes throughout the project.
 * [Gitpod](https://www.gitpod.io/) – was used as the coding space for the project.
 * [GitHub](https://github.com/) - was used to host the project files and publish the live website by using Git Pages.
-* [Autoprefixer](https://autoprefixer.github.io/) - was used to parse  CSS and add vendor prefixes to CSS rules via https://autoprefixer.github.io/
+* [Autoprefixer](https://autoprefixer.github.io/) - was used to parse  CSS and add vendor prefixes to CSS rules.
 * [W3C Markup Validation Service](https://validator.w3.org/) - W3C Markup Validation Service is used to check whether there were any errors in the HTML5 code.
 * [W3C CSS validator](https://jigsaw.w3.org/css-validator/) - The W3C CSS validator is used to check whether there were any errors in the CSS3 code.
 * [JShint](https://jshint.com/) - JavaScript validator that is used to check whether there were any errors in the JavaScript code.